-Mitigating conveyor corrosion starts with identifying causes and designing the most durable piece of equipment
+Mitigating conveyor corrosion starts with identifying causes and designing the most durable piece of equipment.

-By Andrew Parker, Vice President CDM Systems, Inc.
+By Andrew Parker, President, CDM Systems, Inc.

 The industrial sector is one of the largest and most important drivers of global economic growth and stability.
 Whether it is mining, paper & pulp, fertilizer or utilities, the impact of the billions of dollars at stake in these, and similar sectors, cannot be overlooked.